 - Internships, research opportunities, study abroad: There are many opportunities throughout a student’s undergraduate education to gain valuable experience.
 Students find it helpful to discuss internship options, opportunities to work with faculty to conduct research, and studying abroad with their advisor for information on resources and to include experiential learning in the program of study.

 - Career planning and graduate school: It is important to discuss graduate school and career plans well before graduation!
-Because Dr. Oakley advises sociology students throughout their undergraduate education at WSU, she is able to integrate a student’s future goals into her/his program of study to provide a successful transition to graduate school or launching a career.
+Because Douglas Juneauadvises sociology students throughout their undergraduate education at WSU, he's able to integrate a student’s future goals into her/his program of study to provide a successful transition to graduate school or launching a career.

 Douglas J. Juneau